cs1302uga/cs1302-ce07/README.md

 ## Questions

 In your notes, clearly answer the following questions.
-These instructions assume that you are logged into the Nike server.
+These instructions assume that you are logged into the Odin server.

 **NOTE:** If a step requires you to enter in a command, please provide in your notes the full command that you typed to make the related action happen.
 If context is necessary (e.g., the command depends on your present working directory), then please note that context as well.

+## Exercise Steps

-### Getting Started
+### Checkpoint 1 Steps - Getting Started

-1. Use Git to clone the repository for this exercise onto Nike into a subdirectory called `cs1302-ce07`:
+1. Use Git to clone the repository for this exercise onto Odin into a subdirectory called `cs1302-ce07`:

    ```
    $ git clone --depth 1 https://github.com/cs1302uga/cs1302-ce07.git
    ```

 1. **[ALL GROUP MEMBERS]**
-   Setup your Git username and email on Nike by modifiying and executing the commands below.
+   Setup your Git username and email on Odin by modifiying and executing the commands below.
    When setting the `user.name` property, please provide your name as it appears on eLC and Athena.
 If you have a preferred name, then you may include it in parentheses.
 For the `user.email` property, please use your `@uga.edu` email address: